leonism/all-things-digital/README.md

 ### Elevate Your Digital Presence with All Things Digital

-Introducing **All Things Digital**, our cutting-edge, minimalistic, and responsive multi-page layout theme, engineered for the modern web.
+Introducing **All Things Digital**, a cutting-edge, minimalistic, and responsive multi-page layout theme, engineered for the modern web.
 Built atop the blazing-fast **Vue.js** framework, and powered by **Vite.js** for an unparalleled development experience, this theme is more than just a fresh coat of paint.
 It's a complete ecosystem designed for peak performance and effortless content management.
 We've embraced a **mobile-first** philosophy and integrated a stunning **Dark Mode** to ensure a comfortable and visually appealing experience for all your users, day or night.

 ### Streamlined Content and Powerful Search